Saturday bicycle ride around San Antonio.

 There are 5 outlets, 2 in the rear storage area, 1 on each side of the interior and 1 underneath the from cabinet.
 A 12V plug in the back for a charging port if I need to charge the battery from an outlet.
 A small 100W silent inverter with 5 USB ports for charging phones, etc at night that has almost zero impact on the massive battery running for 12 hours at least..
 Battery had only dropped 3%.

 The bed is a futon mattress with a memory foam top, it’s like sleeping in a pillow. =)

-The door is custom made with an RV window that opens with a screen, the other side has a long RV window that slide half way open with a screen.
+The door is custom made with an RV window that opens and has a screen, the other side has a long RV window that slide half way open with a screen also.

-There’s a platform in the rear that houses the digital safe, for secure valuables while you’re out tubing or swimming.
+There’s a platform in the rear for the fridge that houses the digital safe underneath, for secure valuables/keys while you’re out tubing or swimming.
 The platform is also used to hold the stove to heat things if it’s too windy, rainy or cold outside.
 There’s a locking doorway between the inside and rear storage area.